algorand/go-algorand/tools/block-generator/README.md

 If all goes well, the run will generate a directory named `reports` in the same directory in which the command was run.
-In addtion to the statistical report and run logs, there will be a directory ending with `_data` - this is conduit's data directory (which is saved thanks to the `--keep-data-dir` flag).
+In addition to the statistical report and run logs, there will be a directory ending with `_data` - this is conduit's data directory (which is saved thanks to the `--keep-data-dir` flag).
-In that directory under `exporter_file_writer/`, the generated blocks and a genesis file will be saved.
+In that directory under `exporter_file_writer/` the generated blocks and a genesis file will be saved.

 ## Scenario Distribution - Configuration vs. Reality

 This section follows up on the [Scenario Configuration](#scenario-configuration) section to detail how each kind of transaction is actually chosen.
-Note that -especially for early rounds- there is no guarantee that the percentages of transaction types will follow the distribution which was configured.
+Note that -especially for early rounds- there is no guarantee that the percentages of transaction types will resemble the configured distribution.

 For example consider the [Organic 25,000](scenarios/benchmarks/organic.25000.yml) scenario: